zendratodaeli/exercise-react-ironbnb-client/README.md

 | `POST`    | `/apartments`     | { <br />  img: String, <br />  title: String,<br />  pricePerDay: Number <br />} | Creates a new apartment document.                  |

-- As you can see, the it follows REST.
+- As you can see, it follows REST.
 - Responses are in JSON.